Next Ross County Manager Odds – Four Names Who Could Replace Don Cowie

 Callum Davidson

-Davidson would likely be one of the front runners to land the Ross County job if it becomes available, having famously led St Johnstone to an unprecedented Cup double, winning both the Scottish Cup and League Cup in 2021.
+Davidson is one of the front runners to land the Ross County job, having famously led St Johnstone to an unprecedented Cup double, winning both the Scottish Cup and League Cup in 2021.

-His most recent role was as head coach of Queen’s Park in the Championship, so he knows the division that County will compete in next season.
+His most recent role was as head coach of Queen’s Park in the Championship, so he knows the division well as the Staggies look to move up the table.

 Davidson’s Scottish football credentials are strong – beyond his St Johnstone heroics, he served as an assistant at St Johnstone and Millwall.